 A cocktail reception raises more than $350,000 for instruments to serve the innovative music center for neurodivergent young adults

 NAPLES, Fla.
-(May 16, 2022) – A cocktail reception at the Naples Yacht Club on April 5 launched fundraising efforts for the Southwest Florida Music Education Center (SWFLMEC), a nonprofit partnering with the Berklee Institute for Arts Education and Special Needs of the Berklee College of Music in Boston to provide music education programs for musically talented, neurodivergent young adults.
+(May 16, 2022) – A cocktail reception at the Naples Yacht Club on April 5 launched fundraising efforts for the Southwest Florida Music Education Center (SWFLMEC), a nonprofit partnering with the The Berklee Institute for Accessible Arts Education of the Berklee College of Music in Boston to provide music education programs for musically talented, neurodivergent young adults.
 A call for community support raised more than $350,000 during the Fund-A-Need – more than triple the fundraising goal for the event – to help cover the costs of essential music equipment and student tuition assistance.

 “We are so grateful for the generosity of the community to support the launch of this much-needed music center designed for talented neurodivergent musicians,” said SWFLMEC Founder and Board Chair Rob Moher.
 “While this is a groundbreaking program for the Southwest Florida region, the music education center has even greater significance on a national level, as it will serve as the model for future programs across the country.
 This exciting event signifies the start of our fundraising efforts.
 To see the center reach its full potential and impact the lives of countless neurodivergent young adults requires the community to rally around our mission and help us get the word out about our life-changing programming.”